 Related Reading: Is Horseshoe Bend Part of the Grand Canyon?
 (It’s Complicated)

 There are many ways to explore Horseshoe Bend.
 Most people will take the short hike out to the overlook, this is a must see.
-The more adventurous among us may also choose a river rafting tour to experience the bend from the bottom, or a helicopter tour to get a bird’s-eye view.
-Each method has its own unique view, and all travellers to the Bend should consider seeing more than one!
+The more adventurous among us may also choose a river rafting tour to experience the bend from the bottom, or a helicopter tour to get a bird's-eye view.
+Each method has its own unique view, and all travelers to the Bend should consider seeing more than one!

 There is plenty to do in the region of Page, AZ, but Horseshoe Bend is the number one most popular sight in the region.
 Why?
-The fantastic scenery, not needing to purchase tickets in advance, and the ability to explore around the bend to get away from the crowds all make it an absolute must stop on any trip to Page.
+The fantastic scenery, not needing to purchase tickets in advance, and the ability to explore around the bend to get away from the crowds all make it an absolute must-stop on any trip to Page.

 Batman and Robin, Chicken and Waffles….Horseshoe Bend and Antelope Canyon?
 Yep, that’s right, these two southwest gems are located 10 minutes apart and are often combined on the same tour or the same trip.
 Antelope Canyon tours are our number recommendation for any visitor to the southwest.
 If you are planning to visit Horseshoe Bend, make sure you book tickets in advance for Antelope Canyon, it will blow your mind.

 Sunrise and Sunsets in the desert are special.
 Add in the beauty of Horseshoe Bend, and you have all the makings of a memorable desert experience.
 Sunrise is better for photos, the sun will be at your back.

 Sunsets are better for viewing, the sun will set over the bend if you position yourself correctly.
 Either way, you are bound to have a sensational experience.